-Faculty within the Anita Thigpen Perry ATP School of Nursing may choose development of either a research or clinical studies program.
-The ATP School of Nursing maintains an active Clinical Studies Program.
+Faculty within the School of Nursing may choose development of either a research or clinical studies program.
+The School of Nursing maintains an active Clinical Studies Program.
 Faculty participate in the delivery of care to residents of West Texas in many institutions and health care facilities.
 The School of Nursing operates sites for direct access to services by community clients at the Larry Combest Community Health & Wellness Center (Lubbock).
+The Larry Combest Community Health & Wellness Center in Lubbock serves medically-underserved populations.
+This is a nurse-managed center, and faculty and staff provide primary care services to clients over the life span.
+The Larry Combest Community Health & Wellness Center provides essential health care access points for residents of the community who are otherwise unable to obtain the needed services for health promotion and disease prevention.
+The Larry Combest Community Health & Wellness Center is supported by funding from the School of Nursing, federal grants, and reimbursements from third party payors.